Unit 1.2

 Summary

-Adjectives are determiners used to describe or modify a person or a thing, and depending on their position in a sentence.
+Adjectives are determiners used to describe or modify a person or a thing, and depending on their position in a sentence, they can be attributive or predicative.

-- In the predicative position: when the adjective is placed after a verb.
+In the attributive position, the adjective is followed by a noun; in the predicative position, the adjective is placed after a verb.

 For example: